Massi-X/freepbx-carddavmiddleware-ui/README.md

   - port: if you have a port, set it up here
   - path: phoneMiddleware/numberToCNAM.php
   - query: number=\[NUMBER]

+_**Enabling outbound CNAM:**_
  - To enable outbound CNAM follow this steps:
     - Go into CID Superfecta, delete all the existing entries and create a new one with this settings:
       - Scheme Name: As you want
       - Lookup timeout: 5 (it's usually enough)
       - Superfecta Processor: SINGLE
   - Save and enter the configuration by clicking on the scheme name, then turn OFF all the schemes but Regular Expressions 1, click the gear icon and set:
     - url: http://localhost:PORT/phoneMiddleware/numberToCNAM.php?number=$thenumber
     - reg exp: (.*)